-By combining mindful awareness with compassion (the "heart of mindfulness"), this phase shifts the narrative from punishment to empowerment.
+By combining mindful awareness with compassion, the very "heart of mindfulness", we shift the narrative in this phase from punishment to empowerment.

-It completes the journey: instead of "fixing" themselves, individuals learn to affirm their inherent worth and capabilities.
+It completes the journey.
+Instead of "fixing" themselves, individuals learn to affirm their inherent worth and capabilities.

 Fixing isn't healing: Self-acceptance is